Frequently Asked Questions

 What is the difference between individual and group counseling?

 During individual counseling, a person works one-on-one with a therapist; whereas, in group counseling, a small group of people meet to interact and process together with a therapist.
 To find out more information about group counseling, check out the Groups tab.

-If you'd like to begin services at the Counseling Center, you can walk in M-F from 8:30-4:30 for a brief 30 minute triage (no appointment necessary).
+If you'd like to begin services at the Counseling Center, you can walk in M-F from 8:30-4:00 for a brief 30 minute triage (no appointment necessary).
 From there, you and your clinician will decide next steps, which may include scheduling an Initial Assessment, referral to one or more of our groups, other on or off campus resources, and/or adding you to our waitlist (if applicable).
 If you have questions about this process, please contact the Counseling Center at 502-852-6585 or stop by the office.

 Please note that walk-in services are provided on a first come, first served basis.
 Our busiest time is 3-4:00pm.
 Please plan to arrive as early as possible to allow time to complete paperwork and be seen by a clinician.
 You may be asked to return the following day for non-urgent requests if there are several students ahead of you.

 What should I expect on my first visit to the Counseling Center?